-The Irish, a people conversant with history, admire Gladstone, the 19th century British prime minister whose career foundered over his early support of Irish Home Rule.
+The Irish, a people conversant with history, admire Gladstone, the 19th century prime minister and supporter of Irish Home Rule.
 Fewer will cite the governments led by H.H.
 Asquith and David Lloyd George, which advanced Home Rule and, after World War I, pushed through the Irish Treaty, leading to Ireland’s independence.
 Winston Churchill is unfairly dismissed as an steadfast foe of Irish liberty.
-Yet he was a member of both those governments, fought hard for compromise, strongly supported Home Rule before the war, and the Irish Treaty afterward.
+Yet he was in both those governments.
+He fought hard for compromise, supporting Home Rule before the war, and the Irish Treaty afterward.

-Discussing Churchill’s final views on Ireland, Professor Paul Addison (University of Edinburgh, author of Churchill on the Home Front) refers us to an astonishing passage Churchill wrote in The Aftermath, his fourth volume of The World Crisis, in his chapter on the 1922 Irish Treaty.
+Discussing Churchill’s final views on Ireland, Professor Paul Addison (author of Churchill on the Home Front) refers us to an astonishing passage Churchill wrote in The Aftermath, his fourth volume of The World Crisis, in his chapter on the 1922 Irish Treaty.
 One could hardly get higher praise from Churchill than this:

 Professor Addison was “struck by the admiration Churchill expresses for the Irish of all kinds and his high hopes of the Irish Free State, later dashed of course.
 He must have detested de Valera for undoing the Free State, in which he clearly took a paternal pride.”
-(The Free State, a Dominion under the British Crown, was repudiated by Eire’s executive council president Éamon de Valera’s 1936 External Relations Act, which transferred the Crown’s functions to the President of Eire.)
+(The Free State, a Dominion under the British Crown, was repudiated by Ireland’s executive council president Éamon de Valera’s 1936 External Relations Act, which transferred the Crown’s functions to the Irish government.)

 Addison’s is an astute observation.
 Ireland excited Churchill’s passions, which in the end were positive.
 His remark in The Aftermath suggests thoughts that may be taking place in our own time.
-To Churchill, Ireland like Britain was part of the larger Atlantic Community with the United States and Canada—if not what we now call Anglosphere (which embraces Australia, New Zealand and, arguably, India)—which he regarded of paramount importance to Britain.
+To Churchill, Ireland like Britain was part of the larger Atlantic Community.
+This he regarded as of paramount importance to Britain.

-Churchill always respected Irish patriots and heroes, from Michael Collins, the IRA leader turned negotiator in the Free State talks, to the Irish who fought alongside the British in both World Wars.
+Churchill always respected Irish patriots and heroes, like Michael Collins, the IRA leader turned negotiator in the Free State talks.
+He particularly admired the Irish who fought alongside the British in both World Wars.

 In World War II Paddy Finucane, an Irish volunteer RAF pilot, destroyed thirty-two German aircraft before being shot down over France.
-“If ever I feel a bitter feeling rising in me in my heart about the Irish,” Churchill said after the war, “the hands of heroes like Finucane seem to stretch out to soothe it away.”
+After the war Churchill said, “the hands of heroes like Finucane seem to stretch out to soothe [any bitterness] away.”